cbarbes1/PersonalPortfolio/README.md

 # PersonalPortfolio
-this will be my portfolio webpage.
+This will be my portfolio webpage.
 The goal will be to publish this webpage with some code projects.